-‘Goblin’ Episode 14 Spoilers: The Deity’s Will; Eun Tak Loses Her Memories, Grim Reaper Pines For Sunny
+‘Goblin’ Episode 14 Spoilers: The Deity’s Will — Eun Tak Loses Her Memories, Grim Reaper Pines For Sunny

 Before the Goblin turned into dust, he professed his love to Eun Tak while telling her that she was his reward.
 As the man he loved vanished in thin air, Eun Tak cried her eyes out.
 The Goblin episode 14 spoilers show Eun Tak suffering from the loss of the man she loves.
 Ten years later, Eun Tak is playing with the necklace the Goblin gave her while crying.
 Eun Tak still feels the loss although she has no memories of why her heart feels like its breaking or whose face she is missing.

 In the previous episodes, the Goblin asked the Grim Reaper (Lee Dong Wok) to erase Eun Tak’s memory after she pulls out the sword.
-He wants to spare her from the pain and the last thing he wants is for Eun Tak to blame herself.
+He wants to spare her from the pain, and the last thing he wants is for Eun Tak to blame herself.
 Since this was the Goblin’s dying wish, it is highly possible that the Reaper decided to honor that promise.

 "you promised that